 As a source of food, crab meat is healthy; low in fat and calories (only about 90 calories per 3 oz portion).
 Crab is also a good source of Omega-3, Vitamins (A, B-12, C) and Minerals (zinc and selenium).

-Buying Tips: Because crab (like most seafood) is highly perishable, make sure any crab you eat is fresh and sweet smelling and does not have any strong odor.
-Never buy crabs which are dead and uncooked (soft shells are the exception, often sold raw and cleaned, but eat within 24 hours) because the meat will start to break down as soon as they die.
+Buying Tips: Because crab (like most seafood) is highly perishable, make sure any crab you eat is fresh and sweet-smelling and does not have any strong odor.
+Never buy crabs that are dead and uncooked (soft shells are the exception, often sold raw and cleaned, but eat within 24 hours) because the meat will start to break down as soon as they die.
 If possible, buy crabs live or freshly cooked.

 Dungeness Crabs: Found on the Pacific Coast from Alaska to Mexico, Dungeness are plentiful in Washington, Oregon and Northern California.
 The harvest season is September to June.
 Dungeness range in weight from one pound to four pounds.
 The flesh is pink tinged and creamy white with a sweet and briny flavor.
 There is edible meat in the claws, legs and body.
 Dungeness are often sold in stores live (in tanks), or cooked, either fresh or frozen.